No. 17 Mich St beats W Kentucky 48-31, best start since 2015

 Western Kentucky: Hosts UTSA (5-0) on Oct.
 9, the Hilltoppers’ first home game since Sept.
 2 when Zappe passed for 424 yards and seven touchdowns in a 59-21 win over UT Martin in their opener.

 Michigan State: Plays at Rutgers (3-2, 0-2) on Oct.
-9, the first of two straight road games before playing a highly anticipated game against archrival and 14th-ranked Michigan at home on Oct.
+9, the first of two straight road games before getting an off week to have extra time to prepare for a highly anticipated game against archrival and 14th-ranked Michigan at home Oct.
 30.

 Follow Larry Lage at https://twitter.com/larrylage